d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 If you made it until here: **thank you!** I tried to keep it simple and intuitive, covering all relevant aspects when estimating this kind of models.
 The R Markdown I used to generate this post is [available here](https://github.com/d4tagirl/d4tagirl.com/blob/master/_source/what-demographics-voted-for-trump/2017-01-23-what-demographics-voted-for-trump.Rmd).

-If you see room for improvement or simply want to share something, please let me know leaving your comments here or [mentioning me on Twitter](https://twitter.com/intent/tweet?user_id=114258616) :)
+If you see room for improvement or simply want to share something, please let me know by leaving your comments here or [mentioning me on Twitter](https://twitter.com/intent/tweet?user_id=114258616) :)